postgrespro/postgrespro/contrib/pg_pathman/README.md

     end_value ANYELEMENT,
     interval INTERVAL)
 ```
 Performs RANGE-partitioning from specified range for `relation` by partitioning key `attribute`.
+Data will be copied to partitions as well.

 ### Utilities
 ```